Why are C-Level

 both you and your prospect already have one trait in common.
 What trait is this?

-Its called persistence.
+It’s called persistence.
 These prospects will respect your persistence because they did not get to

 where they are by being reactive, but rather by being proactive.
 They have a